UA-Libraries-Research-Data-Services/retrosynthesis/X_Flyer/retrosynthesis_workshops_flyer.rst

    **Time and Duration**: All workshops will be offered twice on the date scheduled in order to accommodate schedules (see below).
 The morning session will start at **10:00 AM** and the afternoon session will start at **3:30 PM**; expected durations are about 1 hour.

-   **Technology**: We recommend bringing your own laptop; if you are using Windows, we recommend installing Windows Subsystem for Linux.
+   **Technology**: Computers will be available for use, but we recommend bringing your own laptop so we can help you set up your development environment.
+The code is designed for Linux and Mac.
+If you are using Windows, we suggest installing Windows Subsystem for Linux.
+A GitHub account is also recommended.

    **Additional Information:** Prior programming experience is beneficial but not necessary.
 You will still learn how to get started, even if you don't fully understand all the code during the workshops.